KonstantinosPapadias/Simple-Reminders-App/README.md

 ## Todo
 * Do some testing with Jest and Supertest.
 * Design the UI a little bit better in terms of css (the functionality is there).
+Especially the 'Sign in' and 'Sign up' pages/components...

 # Running application example
 ## Installing the app